angular/angular-cli/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 If you have questions about how to *use* Angular CLI, please direct them to [StackOverflow][stackoverflow].
-Please note that angular-cli is still in early developer preview, and the core team's capacity to answer usage questions is limited.
+Please note that universal-cli is still in early developer preview, and the core team's capacity to answer usage questions is limited.
 We are also available on [Gitter][gitter].

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by